raspberrypilearning/clone-wars/en/step_5.md

 ## Flying space-hippos

-Let's add lots of flying hippos that are trying to destroy your spaceship.
+Let's add lots of flying hippos that will try to destroy your spaceship.

-+ Create a new sprite with the 'Hippo1' image in the Scratch library.
-Use the shrink tool to make the hippo a similar size to the spaceship.
++ Create a new sprite with the `Hippo1` image in the Scratch library.
+Use the **shrink** tool to make the `Hippo` sprite a similar size to the `Spaceship` sprite.

 ![screenshot](images/invaders-hippo.png)

-+ Set the hippo sprite's rotation style to be left-right only
++ Set the `Hippo` sprite's rotation style to be left-right only.

 [[[generic-scratch-sprite-rotation-style]]]

-+ Add some code to hide the hippo when the game starts.
++ Add some code to hide the `Hippo` sprite when the game starts.

 --- hints ---
 --- hint ---
-The code for this is exactly the same as the code you used to hide the lightning bolt when the game starts.
+The code for this is exactly the same as the code you used to hide the `Lightning` sprite when the game starts.
 --- /hint ---
 --- hint ---
 Here is the code you will need: